 The Aeropress requires a medium to fine grind depending on the exact recipe, but it does not have to be perfectly consistent for a decent cup.
 Because of its excellent filter, the Aeropress is able to sift out most of the fine particles of coffee that may end up in the mug with another brewing method.

-If money is no issue, you certainly could go with a high-end grinder, but for budget-minded folks, a regular burr grinder will most likely suffice.
+If money is no issue, you certainly could go with a high-end flat burr grinder, but for budget-minded folks, a regular conical grinder will most likely suffice.